ribeiro-julio/hacking/portswigger-web-security-academy/sqli/README.md

 ### [Lab: Blind SQL injection with time delays](https://portswigger.net/web-security/sql-injection/blind/lab-time-delays)

 Vulnerable URL: https://domain/filter?category=category
-- This URL does not provide any elements that interacts with the injected SQL neighter reacts with database errors
+- This URL does not provide any elements that interact with the injected SQL nor reacts with database errors

 Test payload: `'; SELECT CASE WHEN (1=1) THEN pg_sleep(10) ELSE pg_sleep(0) END--`
-- This payload triggers a time delay that can be confirmed with a longer page loading time
+- This payload triggers a time delay that can be confirmed with a long page loading time

 ### [Lab: Blind SQL injection with time delays and information retrieval](https://portswigger.net/web-security/sql-injection/blind/lab-time-delays-info-retrieval)